Secure CheckoutPersonal information is secured with SSL technology.

 Professor, University Centre For Research and Development, Chandigarh University Punjab, India

 Dr. Salwan is presently working as Young Scientist under DST funded project at Chandigarh University as Principal Scientist.
 She has published more than twenty research papers in journals of international reputations.
 She has also published 6 book chapters and presented her research in international conferences.
 She has been awarded National post doc fellowship (Npdf- SERB) in 2015 and 2017.
 She has completed her PhD in Biological Sciences from AcSIR – Academy of Scientific & Innovative Research, New Delhi India.
 She is working on the exploration of extremophiles for industrial relevant enzymes and agricultural benefits.

 DST Young Scientist, University Centre For Research and Development, Chandigarh University, Punjab, India

-Laith Al-Ani, is a lecturer at the Dept. of Plant protection –College of Agriculture – University of Baghdad.
-He has completed his Ph.D. in plant pathology at School of Biological Sciences, University Sains Malaysia.
-He is an expert in the plant pathology and management of plant diseases with the plant-fungal interaction.
-His research is focused on using alternative methods of the synthetic pesticides.
+Dr. Laith Al-Ani is a lecturer at the Dept. of Plant protection –College of Agriculture – University of Baghdad.
+He has completed his Ph.D. in plant pathology at the School of Biological Sciences, University Sains Malaysia.
+He is an expert in plant pathology and management of plant diseases with the plant-fungal interaction.
+His research is focused on using alternative methods of synthetic pesticides.
 He has published many chapters and papers on biological control agents to control plant pathogens.
 He is having research experience of more than 17 years in using biological control against plant pathogens and pests and isolated several biological control agents such as PGPR, nonpathogenic Fusarium, Trichoderma, other fungi and entomopathogen such as Fusarium that also involved in different plant benefits.

-Lecturer, Department of Biology, College of Science-Baghdad, University, Baghdad, Iraq
+Lecturer, Department of Plant Protection, College of Agriculture -University of Baghdad, Baghdad, Iraq